Product-led growth (PLG) is a business strategy that focuses on using a company’s product as the primary driver for growth.

 How do you make a decision when buying software?
 Are you sold by the salespeople or the product itself?

 Forrester even forecasted that B2B salespeople will lose their jobs to self-service eCommerce by the year 2020.

 TOPICS WE’LL COVER

-- Product-led growth (PLG) is a business strategy that focuses on using a company’s product as the primary driver for growth.
+- Product-led growth (PLG) is a go-to-market strategy that focuses on using a company’s product as the primary driver for growth.

 - A PLG strategy optimizes sales activities, reducing customer acquisition costs.

 - To become a product-led company, you must have a product that customers will naturally want to purchase and use, and recommend to others.

 The concept of product-led growth has been around for several decades, but it has gained significant attention and popularity in recent years.
 That’s because technology has now made it easier for companies to create and distribute products directly to customers.

 In the early days of software, companies relied heavily on sales teams to generate revenue.
 Salespeople would go out and sell the product to customers, often through long and complex negotiation processes.
 This approach worked well for large companies with deep pockets, but it was not as effective for smaller companies with limited resources.